AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 those constants reflect the actual hardware's signed integer types.
 In certain applications, that precision might not be enough, so we have to rely on :wikipedia:`arbitrary-precision_arithmetic <arbitrary-precision_arithmetic>`.
-Ada's *big* numbers aren't constrained by the underlying hardware, allowing us to operate with this kind of arithmetic.
+These so-called "big numbers" are limited conceptually only by available memory, in contrast to the underlying hardware-defined numeric types.

 Ada supports two categories of big numbers: big integers and big reals |mdash|
 both are specified in child packages of the :ada:`Ada.Numerics.Big_Numbers`